dmbarbour/wikilon/docs/AwelonLang.md

 * code and structured data is referenced via `$secureHash`
 * secure hash resources also used for dictionary patches

-Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters of a specialized [base32](https://en.wikipedia.org/wiki/Base32) alphabet.
+Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet adjusted to resist conflicts with numbers or human meaningful words.

-        Base32 Alphabet: bcdfghjkmnpqrstxBCDFGHJKMNPQRSTX
-            encoding 0..31 respectively

-This alphabet is selected to resist conflicts with numbers and human meaningful words.
 Some example hashes, starting iteratively from the word `test`:

         HTjFPGSprHqFFbQhmXhnrCbrknDTHCBmJPpnDQpDxpCqKHrxPgrhSNJG
         gSbHfGkPKNmTkTNTMNBxGcSKhDMnDrbqgkMrnttHdFRSqSXXkmqrGtfB
         jQXTRPHNbgXmbXtBXnMmcMdDtjqKNKmnRdGSNcRghSPqFrPFMcxxdcxP

+        Base32 Alphabet: bcdfghjkmnpqrstxBCDFGHJKMNPQRSTX
+            encoding 0..31 respectively

-Secure hash collisons are possible in theory, but in practice they are much less a concern than physical corruption of information.
-However, in the unlikely event this hash does becomes an issue in some distant future, we can always rewrite an entire Awelon codebase to use a larger, more robust hash.
-I won't further belabor this concern.
+Awelon neglects the theoretical concern of secure hash collisions.
+Physical corruption of computation is of greater concern in practice.
+And it's trivial to rewrite entire Awelon codebases to use a larger, more robust hash if ever it becomes necessary.
+I won't further belabor the issue.

 Awelon runtime systems must know where to search for secure hash resources, whether that be a search path in a filesystem, database, web server, or content distribution network.
 With *Stowage*, Awelon systems may also generate secure hash resources during evaluation, essentially leveraging the external space as a virtual memory extension.
 It is also feasible to use resources for outputs in some contexts, e.g. if a program evaluates to `[%secureHash (:jpeg)]` it is feasible we could recognize and render this element directly (see *Editable Views*).